Club MTV (Europe, Middle East and Africa)

-Club MTV, formerly MTV Dance, is a European pay television music channel from Paramount Networks EMEAA that replaced the British MTV Base on 7 March 2008.
-The network mainly broadcasts music videos from the electronica and techno genres, and is commercial free.
+Club MTV, formerly MTV Dance, was a European pay television music channel from Paramount Networks EMEAA that replaced the British MTV Base on 7 March 2008.
+The network mainly broadcast music videos from the electronica and techno genres, and was commercial free.

 History

 The channel was launched as MTV Dance on 7 March 2008, then became Club MTV from 1 June 2020.
 On 2 August 2015, it was removed from Sky Italia.

 On 1 October 2017, MTV Dance ceased broadcasting in Benelux.

 On 4 October 2018, the channel was removed on Numericable along with MTV Rocks following Comedy Central launch in France.

 In 2019, the channel disappeared in Portugal being substituted by MTV Live HD.

 The channel was rebranded as Club MTV from 1 June 2020.
 VIMN EMEA applied for a new licence for the channel on 7 April 2020.

 On 1 March 2021, Club MTV expanded its broadcast area to the Middle East and North Africa through beIN Network.

 On 1 July 2021, Club MTV, MTV Hits and Spike Russia ceased broadcasting in Russia and CIS countries.

 On 1 August 2023, the channel replaced the Australian feed of Club MTV.

 Since 14 April 2025, Club MTV International shares the same programming as the UK feed except Non-Stop Beats!.
 Club MTV added a quick on-air ident during the music program before playing the next music.

-On November 1, 2025, Club MTV was removed from Fetch TV in Australia.
+On 1 November 2025, Club MTV was removed from Fetch TV in Australia.

-On 31 December 2025, Club MTV will close globally due to the company's restructuring policy.
+At 7:00 AM CET on 31 December 2025, Club MTV (along with MTV’s other music channels) closed internationally with its last music video being Don’t Stop the Music by Rihanna.

 Format

-Club MTV plays a selection of dance, trance, clubhouse, electronica, drum and bass, rap, R&B, hip-hop, techno and house music.
-The channel does not carry advertising.
+Club MTV played a selection of dance, trance, clubhouse, electronica, drum and bass, rap, R&B, hip-hop, techno and house music.
+The channel did not carry advertising.